-ears ago, prefabricated metal panel wall and roof systems did not find wide acceptance in high-end commercial applications.
-While these systems were cost-effective, aesthetic perceptions relegated them to large storage buildings, manufacturing facilities, and big box stores.
-However, versatility, reliable performance, and relatively low installed-costs have now made these systems attractive in more sophisticated applications.
+ears ago, prefabricated metal-panel wall and roof systems were not widely accepted for high-end commercial applications.
+While these systems were cost effective, aesthetic perceptions relegated them to large storage buildings, manufacturing facilities, and big-box stores.
+However, versatility, reliable performance, and relatively low installed costs have now made these systems attractive for more sophisticated applications.

 Today, owners and architects often collaborate to use these products in distinctive and aesthetically innovative design solutions.
-Manufacturers, recognizing an opportunity, have expanded their product lines with the aim of amplifying product use across a range of building types.
-Of course, no building enclosure system is without design challenges and considerations.
+Manufacturers, recognizing an opportunity, have expanded their product lines with the aim of increasing product use across a range of building types.